-Everything you believe in is false or some trumped up idea developed to foster your illusions.
+Everything you believe in is some trumped up idea developed to foster your illusions.
 Don’t believe me, I’ll prove it.
 Give me something you believe in.
 Anything.
 Big or small.
 What defines you?
-What passion makes you a passionate person?
+What drives your passion?
 What makes you tick?
-Great, now back up and give me some room, because the shrapnel flies when I start in on my dispassionate observations.
+Great, now back up and give me some room, because the shrapnel flies when I start in on dispassionate observations.

 The production crew hates calling the lead actor to the set, so they spend most of their day readying the scene for them.
-They hire stand-ins to get the shot right, and they work with the screenwriter to make sure the lines are ready, so all the actor has to do is come in say the lines, and they all move on.
-Most actors hate walking into an ill-prepared set.
+They hire stand-ins to get the shot right, and they work with the screenwriter to make sure the lines won’t cause the actor to have a hissy fit.
+The actor steps from their trailer, says the lines a couple times, and they all move on.
+Most actors hate walking onto an ill-prepared set.
 They don’t want to stand around to make sure the lighting is right, and the scene is perfect, so the production crew stresses each other out to make sure everything is perfect for the entrance of the actor.
 The actor finally enters and delivers the line, as if it’s on the fly.
 It’s not my intention to suggest that convincing a group of people that you’re another person is easy, or that I could do it.
 I’m talking about the audiences reaction to it.
 I’m talking about how we immerse ourselves in movies to such a degree that we believe they said the line they read.
 We do that.
 We all do it.
 We say, “You know it’s like Jack Nicholson says …” He said it, but he read it.
 He memorized the line, but he didn’t think it up.
 A screenwriter thought up that line.
-Now, Nicholson probably said it with more flair and charisma than anyone else could’ve, but how many takes did the production crew have to sit through before he got the line just right?
+Now, Nicholson probably said it with more flair and charisma than the screenwriter could’ve, but how many takes does the production crew have to sit through before he got the line just right?
 They’re frauds perpetuating a myth that we love.

 My favorite artist was “hardly there” in the production of my favorite album.
 “What?”
-It was largely the creation of the producer, the guitarist, an expert mixer, and a number of other credited players who helped my favorite artist produce the product I’ve loved for decades.
+It was largely a creation in the minds of a producer, the guitarist, an expert mixer, and a number of other credited players who helped my favorite artist produce the product I’ve loved for decades.
 I learned an important lesson the day I read that: Ignorance is bliss.
-If you want to continue to love an artist, particularly an actor or a musician, don’t read websites or watch those documentaries that dive deep into the creation of my favorite albums.
+If we want to continue to love an artist, particularly an actor or a musician, we shouldn’t read websites or watch documentaries that dive deep into the creation of our favorite albums.

 How about Stephen King?
 Do you read him?
-Yeah, he stole the idea for one of his most popular books Misery from a man named Erik Keene’s dead aunt?
-Our initial inclination is that Keene was a delusional whack job looking for a way to harass King and his family, and while that might be true with Keene, how many struggling writers submit rejected ideas to publishers only to have the core idea of that rejected manuscript show up in that publisher’s favorite author’s library?
+Yeah, he stole the idea for one of his most popular books Misery from an Erik Keene’s dead aunt?
+Our initial inclination is that Erik Keene was a delusional whack job looking for a way to harass King and his family, and while that might be true with Keene, how many struggling writers submit rejected ideas to publishers only to have the core idea of that rejected manuscript show up in that publisher’s favorite author’s library?
 How many authors simply run out of ideas?
-How many writers experience writer’s block?
+How many writer’s blocks have ended with a stolen manuscript?
 How many big time authors were so frustrated by their writer’s block that they threatened to retire?
-How many desperate publishers, bent on attaining a big name, help them come up with ideas?
-Where did they get those other ideas?
+How many desperate publishers, bent on retaining that big name, help them come up with ideas?
+Where did they get those ideas?
 They stole them.
 Your inclination is to infer that I’m saying this happens all the time.
 I’m not, but has it ever happened?
-Does it happen more often than you think?
+Does it happen more often than we know?

 You might not care about Willie Mays, but do you care about the Nebraska Cornhuskers?
 Yeah, they’re frauds too.
 You probably still celebrate the years they won three national championships in four years, but I say the only reason they won them is that they had such an easy schedule.
 Admit it, they were frauds.
 Everything you believe in is fraudulent.

-The past wasn’t as great as you romantic types thought it was.
+The past wasn’t as great as you romantic types thought.
+It’s a narrative for the romantics.
 You’re not a romantic?
 Look at all the silly people you believe in.
 Why do we believe in people?
 Why do we trump up their rather routine accomplishments, because they’re about us.
 We’ve found a way to live vicariously through their accomplishments to idealize who we wish we could be.
 We treat diminishment of their accomplishments as a personal insult.

 What’s the flip side of the coin?
 You think that by diminishing others’ accomplishments, I hope to relieve myself of any disappointments I have in my life?
 All right, I’ll admit that my life didn’t turn out the way I thought it would but who’s has?
 I have some accomplishments in life, but they pale in comparison to these false gods you worship.
 They’re silly people.
 You’re silly, and we’re all quite boring, so we assign poetic majesty to the little things and these little people did who supposedly did big things, so we have something to believe in.

 I see what you’re doing though.
 You’re trying to find a super-secret part of me to analyze.
 You’re trying to find my motivation, so you can dismiss my findings.
 Go for it.
 Smarter people than you have tried.
 They were wrong, and you’ll be wrong.
 This is not about me.
 It’s about you.
 I’m a blank slate, an empty vessel, like the actors you adore.
-I have no motivation, except to prove you wrong.
+Have you ever heard the theory that the more devoid of a core personality an actor is, the better they are at filling that void with a fictional personality?
+That’s me.
+I have no motivation, except to prove you, and your fellow romantics, wrong.
 I find that so satisfying that it quenches a need.
 I don’t get passionate about silly things.
 Why do you?
 Why do you believe in anything?
 I seek to question that which you believe in, until it leads to an ultimate deconstruction, and I hope to help you ultimately reach a higher sphere of consciousness where nothing is real.
 It’s about you.
 It’s not about me.
 I have no skin in this game.
 I’m a dispassionate observer who believes that you romantics who seek poetry and majesty in the past are just plain silly.
 In the battle between mind and heart, most of us know that our passions will not withstand scrutiny.
 I dismantle these beliefs, because I think intelligence dispels belief.